analyticascent/confounder/README.md

 * **What:** A program that can infer whether certain pieces of information are present in a passage of text.
 * **Why:** To infer the methodology that was used when a statistical claim about two variables was reached.
 * **How:** Using supervised machine learning in the form of binary text classification (similar to spam filtering).
-* **Who:** Anyone that wants to avoid checking for such information in news articles and studies **by hand** could make use of Confounder.
+* **Who:** Anyone that wants to avoid checking for such information in news articles and studies *by hand* could make direct use of Confounder.
 It would be of special interest to journalists/editors, academic researchers (especially those performing [reviews of existing research](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC539417/)), or public policy analysts.
-Confounder could also be used (or contributed to) by anyone in general that wants to vet documents by what information they contain.
+Confounder could also be used (or contributed to) by anyone in general that wants to sort documents by what information they contain.

 &nbsp;